Day 03 Applied Skills

 RAG with LangChain — Document Loaders, Vector Stores, Retrieval

-Build a complete RAG pipeline: load documents, split them into chunks, embed into a vector store, and retrieve relevant context to answer questions from your own data.
+Build a RAG pipeline with LangChain.
+Load documents, split into chunks, embed into a vector store, and retrieve relevant context to answer questions from your own data.

 A document Q&A system — load a PDF or text file, index it into a vector store, and ask natural language questions that get answered from the document's content.
 This is the most deployed LangChain pattern in production.